 - You don’t plan on growing or changing anything about your business

 - You are certain that your current revenue channels will stay the same indefinitely

 Building a website does not need to take a long time and it does not need to be expensive.
 You can do it using one of the web builder tools like Wix or Squarespace for a few hundred bucks.
 Anything is better than nothing.

 If I’m doing an online search for a service, I need to see that they have a website.
 If they don’t, I assume that they are not established, reliable or worth reaching out to.
-I’m not the only person that feels this way.
 Having a website is a sign of legitimacy and your potential customers will be more likely to reach out to you.
 Make it a weekend project and just build one.

 It is pretty easy these days to create a good looking responsive website.
 Make sure to consider any future needs before you dive in.
 Web builder tools like Wix and Squarespace can be somewhat limiting.
 If you end up needing to add options that these services don’t provide, you might have to rebuild the whole site somewhere else.
 This could end up costing you extra.